 Since January 1st 2018, a tolerable income level has been set based on the household type.
-Part of family's (person's) income from work included into income test is disregarded (see below).
-Table 2.6..
-Levels of income disregard based on household type, 2018 (as of 1st January)
+Part of family's (person's) average income from work included into income test is disregarded (see below).
+Since January 1st 2019, children (adoptees) older than 18 years shall be included in the household composition if they receive income (self-employment income) lower than of 1 SSI98.

+Table 2.7.
+Levels of income disregard based on household type, 2018-2019 (as of 1st January)